 Popcorn makes people happy.
 That might go a long way toward understanding Mandy and Carly, the effervescent twin sisters who own and operate Just Pop In!, Indy’s leading gourmet popcorn maker and retailer.
 Whether you prefer your popcorn slathered in blueberries, pina colada mix, or chocolate and ginger, JPI has something to fit every taste at their Broad Ripple headquarters, their Indianapolis International Airport shop (we hear KISS’ Gene Simmons is a fan) or one of their retail partners like, say, Homespun: Modern Handmade.
 From the IZOD Indy Car series to the Indy Film Fest and the INDIEana Handicraft Exchange, JPI shows favor to local flavor, spreading happiness everywhere they go.

 The Indiana craft beer community was tending a small flame for a few decades before Sun King Brewing Co. came along in 2009 and dumped gasoline on it.
 With a focus on seasonal and specialty beers, hyperlocal distribution, and a commitment to canning its three year-round beers, Sun King drew attention from the national beer community even as it limited its sales to Indiana.
-In the last four years, Sun King has become one of the largest craft brewers in the state, collaborating with internationally renowned breweries such as Oskar Blues and Three Floyds, and taking home a raft of medals from international competitions like the World Beer Cup and Great American Beer Festival.
+In the last five years, Sun King has become one of the largest craft brewers in the state, collaborating with internationally renowned breweries such as Oskar Blues and Three Floyds, and taking home a raft of medals from international competitions like the World Beer Cup and Great American Beer Festival.
 Sun King’s commitment to central Indiana is also expressed in its community partnerships, bringing new audiences to established organizations and investing in small events (like the INDIEana Handicraft Exchange) that fill the Circle City’s increasingly busy and diverse cultural calendar.